Elements of Customer Risk: Profiles and Relationships

-In Part 1 of this webinar series, Laurie Kelly, CAMS will discuss her experience with calculating risk ratings and things that every financial institution should consider.
+In Part 1 of this webinar series, Laurie Kelly, CAMS discusses her experience with calculating risk ratings and things that every financial institution should consider.
 Viewers will learn about the objectives and fundamentals of customer risk scoring, as well as a logical way to categorize types of risks.
-She will then review various risk factors to consider when assessing customer risk from a demographic/profile and relationships perspective.
+She also reviews various risk factors to consider when assessing customer risk from a demographic/profile and relationships perspective.

-Finally, Laurie will explore separately individual and business/commercial customers risk factors but with a greater focus on business customers, which have more nuanced and complex risk considerations.
+Finally, Laurie explores individual and business/commercial customers’ risk factors which have more nuanced and complex risk considerations.

 Other webinars in this series: